databricks/diviner/docs/grouped_pmdarima.rst

 Base Estimators and API interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The usage of the :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` API is slightly different from the other grouped forecasting library wrappers within
+The usage of the :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` API is slightly different from the other grouped forecasting library wrappers within :py:mod:`Diviner <diviner>`.
-:py:mod:`Diviner <diviner>`.
 This is due to the ability of ``pmdarima`` to support multiple modes of configuration.

 These modes that are available to construct a model are:

-* Passing an ``ARIMA`` model object (wrapper around `statsmodels ARIMA <https://www.statsmodels.org/devel/generated/statsmodels.tsa.arima.model.ARIMA.html>`_)
+* Passing an ``ARIMA`` model template (wrapper around `statsmodels ARIMA <https://www.statsmodels.org/devel/generated/statsmodels.tsa.arima.model.ARIMA.html>`_)
-* Using the native ``pmdarima`` ``AutoARIMA`` `constructor <https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.arima.AutoARIMA.html#pmdarima.arima.AutoARIMA>`_
+* Using the native ``pmdarima`` ``AutoARIMA`` model `template <https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.arima.AutoARIMA.html#pmdarima.arima.AutoARIMA>`_
-* Constructing a ``pmdarima`` `Pipeline <https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.pipeline.Pipeline.html#pmdarima.pipeline.Pipeline>`_
+* Constructing a ``pmdarima`` `Pipeline template <https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.pipeline.Pipeline.html#pmdarima.pipeline.Pipeline>`_

-Due to the multiple modes of operation available, the :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` implementation requires the submission of one of these 3 modes of operation for setting the base configured model class for each group.
+The :py:class:`GroupedPmdarima <diviner.GroupedPmdarima>` implementation requires the submission of one of these 3 model templates to set the base configured model architecture for each group.

 For example: